-1. Select the photos and videos to add location information.
+1. Select the photos and videos to which you want to add location information.
 Click Add Places on the taskbar.

 2. In the Add Places dialog box, enter the name of the location.
-If you have forgotten the name of the place, wait for the search engine to show results.
-Select the location and press Enter.
-The map refreshes, and the location pointer points to the location you selected.
+In the search results, the places corresponding to the search are displayed.
+Select the location from the suggestions displayed.
+The map refreshes and pans to the searched location.
+The location pointer points to the location you selected.